Share

 Block all changes: Hevo does not sync the new table with the Destination.
 However, this table will be visible in the Object Configuration tab and can be included for ingestion and loading.

-Block all changes: Hevo does not sync the renamed column with the Destination and the existing column remains as is.
+Block all changes: Hevo does not sync the renamed column with the Destination, and the existing column remains as is.

 Table Renamed Allow all changes: Hevo creates the new (renamed) table at the Destination and starts loading data to it from the next Pipeline run.
 The existing table in the Destination remains unchanged.